Tony! Toni! Toné!: Reunions

 In 2003, members of Tony!
 Toni!
 Toné!, except for Saadiq, were invited by Alicia Keys to be guest artists on her album The Diary of Alicia Keys.
 The song that resulted from that session was called "Diary".
-Released as a single in the fall of 2004, it gave them their first Top 10 US hit in eleven years and a nomination for Best R&B Performance by a Duo or Group with Vocals at the 2005 Grammy Awards.
+Released as a single in the fall of 2004, it gave them their first Top 10 US hit in 11 years and a nomination for Best R&B Performance by a Duo or Group with Vocals at the 2005 Grammy Awards.

-In 2023, the original lineup announced and engaged in a U.S. reunion tour, marking the band's thirtieth anniversary of their third release, Sons of Soul, and their first tour in twenty-five years; that included their music catalogue and a few songs from Saadiq's solo career and production/songwriting repertoire.
+In 2023, the original lineup announced and engaged in a U.S. reunion tour, marking the band's 30th anniversary of their third release, Sons of Soul, and their first tour in 25 years; that included their music catalog and a few songs from Saadiq's solo career and production/songwriting repertoire.
 Before the tour, the group talked about recording a new album, but as of September 2024, Raphael Saadiq revealed to Rolling Stone Now podcast that plans for another album have been canceled, stating that the band members no longer feel the same about working on an album and he doesn't think there will be another reunion.

 D'Wayne Wiggins died from bladder cancer on March 7, 2025.